dongmeic/BikeCounting/README.md

 5. Conclusions

 This part summarizes the hotspots of hourly bike counts, bike share, and bikes on buses by year and time of the day in the most recent year.
+The image generated from the R script requires further editings on Illustrator.

 Script: [maps_plots_single_year.R](https://github.com/dongmeic/BikeCounting/blob/main/Analysis/maps_plots_single_year.R)